braintrustdata/terraform-azure-braintrust-data-plane/README.md

 # Braintrust Data Plane for Azure

+NOTE: This module is not production ready.
+It is a work in progress and actively being developed.

 This Terraform module deploys the Braintrust data plane on Azure.
 It creates all the necessary infrastructure to run Braintrust in your own Azure subscription.

 ## Architecture